musalbas/.me/experience.md

  - Problem-solving
  - Web Design & Development

-Currently learning (will be completed by March 2014):
+Currently learning (will be completed by June 2014):
  - iOS Development
  - CSS
  - PHP